 We have two free-roaming peacocks at the park, both called Kevin.
 They are often found in our T-Rex enclosure, sometimes even on the T-Rex’s back.
 Our Kevins are often seen displaying their spectacular tail feather to our female Guineafowl, as they haven’t quite realised yet that she is not a Peahen!

-Indian Peafowl is native India & Sri Lanka.
+Indian Peafowl is native to India & Sri Lanka.

 Their wild diet consists of grains, insects, small reptiles, small mammals, berries, wild figs, leaves and some crops.